 C. Challenges-during implementation of action lines and new challenges that have emerged

-Several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed beyond 2015.
+Several challenges have been identified in the implementation of the WSIS Action Lines that remain and would need to be addressed beyond 2015.

 We recognize the following challenges:

-We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.
+We note that the WSIS Action lines have helped in building awareness of the importance of globally interconnected Information Societies.

 Still more than half of the world’s population is not connected to the Internet, and ICT Infrastructure development needs to be continued, especially in rural and remote areas.

-To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+To increase the global, regional and national awareness about the potential impact ICTs can have on development and their direct relevance to national economic development-related strategies and policies.

 Integrate WSIS with the Post-2015 development agenda.